ockertbotha/docker-phoenix/README.md

 ```
 $ mkdir src
 ```
 Create a "mix" alias to run the Elixir commands.
+(Only if you have not previously added the alias function from the later steps)
 ```
 $ alias mix="docker-compose run --rm phoenix mix"
 ```